 Brazil Permanent Residency Investor Visa (VIPER)

-Though a business investment of just US$28,000 is technically the minimum investment, this option is only feasible under very particular circumstances.
-Most applicants should expect to invest a minimum of US$93,000 in a business or US$126,00 in property.
+Although a business investment of just US$28,000 is technically the minimum, this option is only feasible under very specific circumstances.
+Most applicants should expect to invest at least US$93,000 in a business or about US$133,000 in real estate (region-dependent).

 Brazil Permanent Residency Investor Visa (VIPER)